 - 1 teaspoon vanilla extract

-- Sift flour, cocoa powder, coffee grounds, cream of tartar, baking soda, salt, and 1 tablespoon of the cinnamon into mixing bowl; whisk a few times.
+- Sift flour, cocoa powder, coffee grounds, cream of tartar, baking powder, salt, and 1 tablespoon of the cinnamon into mixing bowl; whisk a few times.

 - In a small bowl mix together the remaining tablespoon of cinnamon, ¼ cup of sugar, cayenne pepper.
 Whisk well and spread out in shallow dish.